po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Navigate to the [GitHub Docs](https://docs.github.com/en/rest/reference/gists#list-public-gists) in your browser.

-    * 🔑 Using multiple parameters allows us to customize the response received from the API's server.
+    * 🔑 Using multiple parameters allows us to customize the response.

     * 🔑 We can find these parameters in the API's documentation.